 So, what does HDR on your PS4 entail?
 The most basic explanation is subtle differences in visual quality, such as more complex primary colours that are better defined and designed to be more realistic.
 If you compare, for instance, HZD in non-HDR and in HDR, the HDR version looks tonnes more vivid, especially when out exploring its beautiful open world.

 It’s been around in photography for a while now; you may have even been able to use it on your smartphone.
 But with its adoption in gaming, don’t be surprised to see it become the norm before too long, especially as we move closer and closer to the next generation.

 As for whether you really need to buy a PS4 Pro and a HDR compliant TV, that’s really up to you.
 It’s ultimately a luxury that may not be worth the price of the upgrade; you’re looking at at least (and this is at the very least) $600 for a Pro and TV.
-With the new generation not that far away (analysts expect the PS5 in 2020), you may be better off waiting a little while longer.
+That said, you may benefit from enhanced framerates and other quality of life improvements if playing PS4 Pro games.
+With the new generation not that far away, you may be better off waiting a little while longer.

 The amount of PS4 games that support HDR isn’t exactly a list that will go on for pages and pages, but it’s a good start.
-There will be more to come in the future, so we will add to this list below as they’re revealed.
-It seems to more of AAA thing currently; there aren’t that many indie games making the step up.
+There will be more PS4 Pro enhanced games to come in the future, so we will add to this list below as they’re revealed.
+It seems to be more of AAA thing currently; there aren’t that many indie games making the step up.